For the attention of all second year parents/guardians.

 The European Commission’s support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

-Congratulations to Second Year Students Emily Cormican, Abhainn Hurley, Aishling Foley and Kelly Claffey who will be heading to Slovakia in January 2020 as part of our Erasmus+ Inside Out project.
+Congratulations to Second Year Students Emily Cormican, Abhainn Hurley, Aishling Foley and Kelly Claffey who travelled to Slovakia in January 2020 as part of our Erasmus+ Inside Out project.

 «Christmas traditions and symbols»

 - Learning social and multicultural competences.